Get an Engineering Degree!

 Tuition & fees at Southwestern are half that of major state universities.

-Specific overview, class descriptions and courses you’ll take for each degree.
+Specific overview, class descriptions and courses you’ll take for each engineering degree.

-Choose from one of our four degrees in this high-paying field.
+Choose from one of our five Associate of Science degrees in this high-paying field.
 Lay the foundation for a successful transition to a partner university:

 DESIGN YOUR FUTURE